aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 **PowerShell automation for collecting support-relevant system details.**

-This project demonstrates a realistic 1st Level Support automation workflow.
+This project presents a realistic 1st Level Support automation workflow built around a PowerShell metadata collection script.

 I developed this project by adapting and enhancing a PowerShell script for support-relevant system metadata collection, then tested it on multiple Windows systems, documented the troubleshooting process, and wrote both technician-facing and user-facing documentation.

 ---